The Innertube map

 What about the missing paths?
 Connections between paths?

 There are other routes that could have been added, and many people involved in producing the map argued for and against various options.
 There are routes that almost made it, and hopefully, with a bit of tarmac or other work, will appear on future maps.
-We also thought about on-road links between the routes - in many cases, there are easily-navigable on-road routes linking the paths, but we didn't want to give a false impression, and in any case the Spokes maps show these perfectly.
+We also thought about on-road links between the routes – in many cases, there are easily-navigable on-road routes linking the paths, but we didn’t want to give a false impression, and in any case the Spokes maps show these perfectly.
 In the future, as signage improves, other versions may show these.
 Some decisions are purely subjective, and opinion will differ.
-But this is only version one – other versions will follow.
-But let us know your thoughts - innertube @ thebikestation.org.uk.
+We are now on version two – other versions will follow.
+But let us know your thoughts – innertube @ thebikestation.org.uk.

 Innertube Map or come and pick up a copy at the Edinburgh Bike Station.
 For bulk supplies, please get in touch.